DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 # AES Crypto callout

-This directory contains the Java source code for a Java callout for Apigee Edge that performs AES Encryption and Decryption of data or message payloads.
+This directory contains the Java source code for a Java callout for Apigee that performs AES Encryption and Decryption of data or message payloads.

 ## License

-This code is Copyright (c) 2017-2020 Google LLC, and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2017-2021 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Disclaimer